Yukon and the Northwest Territories Holidays

 The gateway cities of Whitehorse in the Yukon and Yellowknife in the Northwest Territories offer all the amenities you would expect, whilst the Yukon’s Dawson City is forever synonymous with the Klondike Gold Rush.
 All retain a close-community feel and are proud to highlight their unique and colourful past, with historic buildings and fascinating museums providing a useful introduction to the region.
-More like towns than cities, they are dwarfed by the surrounding wilderness and nearby national parks, mountains, lakes and rivers are all easily accessible; try your hand at dog-sledding or snowmobiling and marvel at majestic displays of the northern lights overhead.
+More like towns than cities, they are dwarfed by the surrounding wilderness and nearby national parks, mountains, lakes and rivers are all easily accessible; explore countless hiking trails in the summer or visit in winter to experience dog-sledding under a majestic display of the northern lights.

 Kluane National Park is larger than Wales, yet occupies just a small corner of the Yukon – such is the scale of this vast wilderness territory.
 Here you will find Mt Logan, Canada’s highest peak, along with the countless glaciers that form part of the world’s largest non-polar icefield.
 The unmistakable granite peaks of Tombstone Territorial Park provide a dramatic backdrop for keen hikers, whilst further north Ni’iinlii Njik Territorial Park provides the unique opportunity to witness ice-covered grizzlies fishing for salmon.
 Across the border the Northwest Territories are fragmented by endless lakes, dominated by the Mackenzie Mountains.